ON THIS PAGE:

 anaemia.
 If your cat has anaemia and an infection, and the

-anaemia is not life-threatening, you may be able to wait before starting
+anaemia is not life-threatening, you may be able to wait before

-treatment for the anaemia because often anaemia caused by infection or
+treating the anaemia because often anaemia caused by infection or

 inflammation will resolve once the infection has gone.

-The British Medical Journalhas
+The British Medical Journal has

 information about a human study which showed that